 Don’t make the mistake of thinking the minimum due is a “monthly payment” you should be paying to pay off your credit card bill.
 When you only pay the minimum due on your credit card statement, your credit card issuer will make a lot of extra money from you.

-If you don’t even pay the minimum, you’ll likely pay late fees, or worse.
+If you don’t even pay the minimum, the bank will probably charge you late fees, or worse.
 If you’re over a month late, the late payment may show up on your credit reports and impact your credit scores.

 How much should I pay?